ShaunCurtis/Blazr.Demo.Routing/detail.md

 }
 ```

 The event handler for `LocationChanged` does all the work.
 The process is complicated by the fact that the browser displayed Url is the one we are navigating to.
-If we cancel navigation, then we need to reset it back to the previous value.
+If we cancel navigation, we must reset it back to the previous value.

 We accomplish this by doing what I call a blind navigation.

-The locked process is to set `_isBlindNavigation` to true and call a `NavigateTo` on the base Navigator in the `LockedNavigation` method, creating a circular reference.
+The locked process is to set `_isBlindNavigation` to true and call `NavigateTo` on the base Navigator in the `LockedNavigation` method, creating a circular reference: `_isBlindNavigation` is the exit mechanism .
 When `OnBaseLocationChanged` gets called the `BlindNavigation` method resets `_isBlindNavigation` and the event handler exits.  `LockedNavigation` raises the `NavigationEventBlocked` event.

 If the lock is not set, we set the global `Uri` to the new Uri and trigger a `LocationChanged` event that triggers routing.